Inside My Documentary Filmmaking Process

 – Francis Bacon

-In every story I've worked on, one thing stays the same: questions.
+In every story I've worked on, one thing stays consistent: the importance of powerful questions.

 Not just the ones I ask on camera, but the quiet ones that live on the fringe—curious and persistent.
 They appear in the earliest research, persist through the interviews, and reverberate during the edit.